The Chinthurst Village Fayre Plants

 .

-Watering: Water it a lot, especially when the weather is hot.
-It will also like feeding with tomato feed every 2 weeks once it starts growing the pumpkins.
+Watering: Water it a regularly, especially when the weather is hot.

 Where to plant: In a sunny garden spot with space to grow tall.